RaghavTheCyberdude/ppl-assignment-TeraFlik/README.md

 ##Installation
     python manage.py runserver
+- Then open your browser and go to http://127.0.0.1:8000/
+- Make sure to add the address to list of proxy exceptions

 ##Description
 This is the PPL Assignment made by Raghav Khandelwal on Django.
-See the *[Documentation]().
+See the [Documentation]().
 Django is a free and open-source web framework, written in Python, which follows the model-view-template architectural pattern.

 1. Fully functional Web App, on sqlite3, a simple database management system.